-Risks Arising from Measurement, monitoring and management of risk Market risk Market risk is the risk Exposure to market risk is Market risk is: that movements in separated into two · measured in terms of value at risk, which measures the market factors, such as portfolios: potential losses on risk positions over a specified time horizon foreign exchange rates, · trading portfolios; and for a given level of confidence, and assessed using stress testing; interest rates, credit · non-trading portfolios. monitored using VaR, stress testing and other measures spreads, equity prices and including the sensitivity of net interest income and the commodity prices, will sensitivity of structural foreign exchange; and reduce our income or the managed using risk limits approved by the RMM and the risk value of our portfolios. management meeting in various global businesses.
-Operational risk Operational risk is the risk Operational risk arises Operational risk is: to achieving our strategy from day-to-day measured using the risk and control assessment process, which or objectives as a result of operations or external assesses the level of risk and effectiveness of controls; inadequate or failed events, and is relevant to monitored using key indicators and other internal control internal processes, people every aspect of our activities: and and systems or from business. managed primarily by global business and functional managers external events. that identify and assess risks, implement controls to manage them and monitor the effectiveness of these controls using the operational risk management framework.
-Regulatory compliance Regulatory Compliance Regulatory compliance risk Regulatory compliance risk is: risk is the risk that we fail is part of operational risk. • measured by reference to identified metrics, incident to observe the letter and and arises from the risk assessments, regulatory feedback and the judgement and associated with breaching spirit of all relevant laws. assessment of our Regulatory Compliance team; codes, rules, regulations our duty to clients and, · monitored against our regulatory compliance risk assessments and standards of good other counter-parties, and metrics, the results of the monitoring and control activities market practice, and inappropriate market of the second line of defence functions, and the results of incur fines and penalties conduct and breaching internal and external audits and regulatory inspections; and and suffer damage to our other regulatory managed by establishing and communicating appropriate business as a requirements. policies and procedures, training employees in them, and consequence. monitoring activity to help ensure their observance.
+Risks Arising from Measurement, monitoring and management of risk Market risk Market risk is the risk that movements in market factors, such as foreign exchange rates, interest rates, credit spreads, equity prices and commodity prices, will reduce our income or the value of our portfolios.
+Exposure to market risk is separated into two portfolios: trading portfolios; and non-trading portfolios.
+Market risk is: measured in terms of value at risk, which measures the potential losses on risk positions over a specified time horizon for a given level of confidence, and assessed using stress testing monitored using VaR, stress testing and other measures including the sensitivity of net interest income and the sensitivity of structural foreign exchange; and managed using risk limits approved by the RMM and the risk management meeting in various global businesses.
+Operational risk Operational risk is the risk to achieving our strategy or objectives as a result of inadequate or failed internal processes, people and systems or from external events.
+Operational risk arises from day-to-day operations or external events, and is relevant to every aspect of our business.
+Operational risk is: measured using the risk and control assessment process, which assesses the level of risk and effectiveness of controls; monitored using key indicators and other internal control activities; and managed primarily by global business and functional managers that identify and assess risks, implement controls to manage them and monitor the effectiveness of these controls using the operational risk management framework.
+Regulatory compliance risk Regulatory Compliance risk is the risk that we fail to observe the letter and spirit of all relevant laws, codes, rules, regulations and standards of good market practice, and incur fines and penalties and suffer damage to our business as a consequence.
+Regulatory compliance risk is part of operational risk, and arises from the risk associated with breaching our duty to clients and, other counter-parties, inappropriate market conduct and breaching other regulatory requirements.
+Regulatory compliance risk is: measured by reference to identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our Regulatory Compliance team; monitored against our regulatory compliance risk assessments and metrics, the results of the monitoring and control activities of the second line of defence functions, and the results of internal and external audits and regulatory inspections; and managed by establishing and communicating appropriate policies and procedures, training employees in them, and monitoring activity to help ensure their observance.
 Proactive risk control and/or remediation work is undertaken where required.
-Financial crime risk Financial crime risk is the Financial crime risk is part Financial crime risk is: risk that we knowingly or of operational risk and measured by reference to identified metrics, incident unknowingly help parties arises from day-to-day assessments, regulatory feedback and the judgement and to commit or to further banking operations. assessment of our Financial Crime Risk teams; potentially illegal activity monitored against our financial crime compliance risk appetite through HSBC. statement and metrics, the results of the monitoring and control activities of the second line of defence functions, and the results of internal and external audits and regulatory inspections; and required.

-managed by establishing and communicating appropriate policies and procedures, training employees in them, and monitoring activity to help ensure their observance.
-Proactive risk control and/or remediation work is undertaken where
+Financial crime risk Financial crime risk is the risk that we knowingly or unknowingly help parties to commit or to further potentially illegal activity through HSBC.
+Financial crime risk is part of operational risk and arises from day-to-day banking operations.
+Financial crime risk is: measured by reference to identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our Financial Crime Risk teams; monitored against our financial crime compliance risk appetite statement and metrics, the results of the monitoring and control activities of the second line of defence functions, and the results of internal and external audits and regulatory inspections; and managed by establishing and communicating appropriate policies and procedures, training employees in them, and monitoring activity to help ensure their observance.
+Proactive risk control and/or remediation work is undertaken where required.